ridasohail92/NYC-Transportation-Analysis/README.md

 subway ridership, and bike-sharing patterns.
 The data-driven insights gleaned from our visualizations offer a glimpse into the complexities of urban mobility in one of the world’s busiest cities.
-As we move forward, our collective aim is to enhance the depth and cohesiveness of our visualizations.
-We envision creating a comprehensive storyboard on Tableau, influenced by principles discussed in Segel and Heer’s ”Narrative Visualization: Telling Stories with Data” [4], aiming to present a cohesive narrative of different transportation systems in NYC.
-This storyboard will not only highlight the strengths and weaknesses of each system but also aim to answer the crucial question: Which mode of transportation stands out as the most efficient, accessible, and sustainable for the diverse needs of New York City residents?

 By refining our visualizations and weaving them into a compelling narrative, we aspire to provide residents and policymakers with a nuanced understanding of the urban mobility landscape.
 Ultimately,